 Hi I’m Katie!
 Im currently a junior studying Public Health and Human Resource Management.
 I work at a golf course in the summer time and as a ski instructor in the winter.
 My hobbies include skiing, playing golf, hiking, kayaking and running triathlons.
 My favorite food is ice cream and in my free time I like to exercise or play with my dogs.
 Im super excited to be part of the GO Outdoors program and can’t wait to explore with you!

-Hi I’m Sasha, I’m a first year PhD student studying Greenlandic Geography at Rutgers.
+Hi I’m Sasha, I’m a third year PhD student studying Greenlandic Geography at Rutgers.
 This will be my first year as a GO Outdoors facilitator and but I worked as a backpacking, sea kayaking, and whitewater rafting guides for six years in California.
 My favorite outdoor activities include mountaineering, whitewater kayaking, and ice climbing.
 If not outside adventuring, you can usually find me making maps and studying up on the effects of climate change.
 I’m excited to be a part of GO and get the chance to explore the East Coast some more.

 Aspiring to become a submarine officer and astronaut, I have always been curious and adventurous which is why I became a GO Outdoors facilitator.
 I am currently a sophomore majoring in Astrophysics and Mathematics as well as a Midshipman with the Rutgers Naval ROTC Unit.
 Some of my hobbies include hiking, watching Netflix, scuba diving, and eating chicken.
 With the time that I have on Earth, I want to explore as much of it as possible with others, so make sure to come along with us on one of our trips.